example42/puppet-playground/README.md

 The cohexistence of different ways to manage the modules directory (with puppet module tool, with the Example42 NextGen git repo, with custom modules r via librarian-puppet) may create inconsistent status, if you mix these methods.

 Start from an empty modules dir to have a clean setup good for every use.

+### Vagrantfile

+Currently a default Vagrantfile is provided but can be overrided by a different one provided by a toaster.

+The idea is to keep the default one multi-purpose, multi-os and well tested and leave the option to provide alternative Vagrantfiles via toasters.

+If you install or import a toaster that provides a custom Vagrantfile your running VMs will "disappear" from the playground and the new one(s) of the toaster will show up.

+Note that the active "old" VMs are still running and you can manage them via vagrant only reinstallling the relevant Vagrantfile on the Playground.

+To reinstall on the Playground the default Vagrantfile (note that this command does not change the content of modules/ Puppetfile and manifests/init.pp):

+    ./play setup default

+To (re)install on the Playground a Vagrantfile from a toaster (this will override also the Puppet configurations)

+    ./play install toaster_name

 ## Support and Bugs